francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubectl taint node --all node-role.kubernetes.io/control-plane-
     ```

 6. Now the deployment should be ready.
-If not, delete (`kubectl delete deployment kubernetes-bootcamp`) and recreate it.
+If not, delete (`kubectl delete deployment hello-app`) and recreate it.

+7. Run the following command to see the ReplicaSet created by the Deployment.

+    ```sh
+    kubectl get replicasets
+    ```

+    The output is similar to this:

+    ```sh
+    NAME                   DESIRED   CURRENT   READY   AGE
+    hello-app-5c7f66c6b6   1         1         1       1m8s
+    ```

+    **Note**: The name of the ReplicaSet is always formatted as `[DEPLOYMENT-NAME]-[HASH]`.
+This name will become the basis for the Pods which are created.

+8. The Deployment automatically generates labels for each Pod in order to use them in the selctor.
+Run the following to see the Pod's labels

+    ```sh
+    kubectl get pods --show-labels
+    ```

 ## Explore the application